-Per diem payment is a fee paid to hospitals for each bed-day.
+- 2. Per diem: Fixed payment to hospitals per bed-day.
 This payment method incentivizes providers to raise the number of hospital admissions and the length of stay, and even shift some outpatient services to the hospital.
 Like FFS, per diem payment is associated with cost escalation.
 To combat this, per diem can be used with a fixed cap on total costs or days per year.
 The method is simple to implement, and the per diem rate can be adjusted for the hospital's case mix.
-Per diem rates based on case mix may be a way of making a transition to a case-based payment system.

-Salary is the dominant payment method whenever providers are direct employees, for example, in the public health sector and in staff-model health maintenance organizations (e.g., Kaiser in California).
-Paying providers a salary can remove their incentive to over- or underprovide care, but it can also remove incentives for high productivity and quality and may be associated with high absenteeism.
+Per diem rates based on case mix may be a way to transition to a case-based payment system (see below). - 3.
+Salary: Dominant method whenever providers are direct employees, for example, in the public health sector and in staff-model health maintenance organizations (e.g., Kaiser in California).
+Paying providers a salary can remove their incentive to over- or under-provide care, but it can also remove incentives for high productivity and quality and may be associated with high absenteeism.
 Combining salary payments with performance-based financing may help address these negative incentives.

-Capitation is an advance payment of a predetermined fixed amount to providers for delivering a defined set of services for each beneficiary registered with the provider for a fixed time period.
-The payment is not linked to the providers' incurred costs for treating an individual patient or to the volume of services.
+4. Capitation: Provider is paid a predetermined fixed amount in advance to provide a defined set of services for each beneficiary registered with the provider for a fixed time period.
+The payment is not linked to the costs that a provider incurs to treat an individual patient or to the volume of services.
 Therefore, capitation shifts risk to the provider.
-If the provider's costs are higher than the capitation revenue, the provider suffers a loss.
-If the provider's costs are less than the capitation revenue, the provider keeps a surplus.
-There is a clear incentive for the provider to be efficient but also potentially to reduce quality or withhold needed services.
-If beneficiaries are free to choose their provider, providers have an incentive to attract healthy beneficiaries.
+If the provider's costs are higher than the capitation revenue, then the provider suffers a